Silver-Swan/Metis_Business_Fundamentals/Project_Proposal.md

 Tools:
 <br>
-Google sheets will be used to list the data gotten from the Kaggle website..
+Google sheets will be used to list the data gotten from the Kaggle website.
 As well as maybe SQL and SQLite.
 For visualization, Tableau will be utilized.<br>
 <br>
 MVP Goal:
 <br>